troy-chainguard-dev/cyber-bay-sample-app/README.md

 This is a sample web application showcasing a multi-tier architecture using **Node.js**, **Python (Flask)**, **PostgreSQL**, and **nginx**.

-We will walk through and build this app two different ways:
+We will walk through and build this app two different ways and then use a Python script with grype to compare the two deployments:
 - **Legacy version** with traditional upstream container images.
 - **Chainguard version** using minimal, secure-by-default, zero to near-zero CVE container images.